Passover & The Lord’s Supper

 “These are hidden reefs at your love feasts, as they feast with you without fear, shepherds feeding themselves; waterless clouds, swept along by winds; fruitless trees in late autumn, twice dead, uprooted;”

-The book of Jude calls the body gathering together, worshiping God and eating, a love feast.
-Jude realized this and put it into his writing stating that every feast from God is a love feast with His children.
-We see these love feasts listed in Leviticus.
-In Acts, the disciples ate together and shared everything during their love feasts.
+The book of Jude calls the body to gather together, worship God, and share a love feast.
+Jude expresses that every feast from God is a love feast with His children.
+These love feasts are listed in Leviticus.
+In Acts, the disciples ate together and shared everything during these feasts.
 In Revelation, we see the Marriage Supper, or love feast, of the Lamb.
-We see God is passionate about these love feasts and we are shown not everyone is invited.
+Scripture shows that God is passionate about these feasts and that not everyone is invited.

 Revelation 19:6-10 ESV